daksh3003/Ethos/ethos/README.md

    - Node.js and npm (or yarn) installed on your system.
 These are required for both the client-side and contract development.

 2. **Setting Up the Development Environment:**
-   - Clone the Krypt repository from GitHub (link to be provided).
+   - Clone the Ethos repository from GitHub (link to be provided).
    - Navigate to the project directory:
      ```bash
-     cd krypt
+     cd Ethos
      ```
    - Install dependencies for the client-side application:
      ```bash